US solicits help as it defines old growth and mature forests

 Biden’s order called for the Forest Service and Bureau of Land Management over the next year to define and inventory all mature and old growth forests on federal land.
 After that, the agencies must identify the biggest threats those forests face and come up with ways to save them.

 There's disagreement over which trees to count.
-Environmentalists say millions of acres of public lands should qualify.
-The timber industry and its allies have cautioned against a broad definition out of worries that could put new areas off limits to logging.
+Environmentalists have said millions of acres of public lands should qualify.
+The timber industry and its allies have cautioned against a broad definition over concerns that could put new areas off limits to logging.

 People are also reading…